The sumo deadlift is one of the best exercises you can do to develop strong hips.

 What Are The Best Sumo Deadlift Shoes?

-I Experience Hip Pain While Doing The Sumo Deadlift
+Why Do I Experience Hip Pain While Doing The Sumo Deadlift?

 If you try and go too wide too early, you can strain your hip flexor and adductor muscles.
 The first thing that you need to do when you experience pain is to stop performing the exercise/activity that is causing pain (temporarily).

-HOW CAN I INTEGRATE THE SUMO DEADLIFT INTO MY TRAINING?
+HOW CAN I INTEGRATE THE SUMO DL INTO MY TRAINING PROGRAM?

-Check out The WCT Best Workout Template For Busy Professionals to find a simple way to add the sumo deadlift and other great exercises into your routine.
+Check out The WCT Best Workout Template For Busy Professionals to find a simple way to add the sumo deadlift and other great exercises into your strength training routine.

 SUMO DEADLIFT ALTERNATIVES/ SIMILAR EXERCISES